The Developer Console can help with many of your development tasks.

 To save changes to Lightning resources:

-How Do You Use the Developer Console?
+What Tasks Can You Accomplish with the Developer Console?

 Debugging and Troubleshooting